pudly/schmopera-hugo/content/articles/upcoming-in-october.md

 ## Boston Wagner Society

 On **October 5, 2pm** at Old South Church in Boston, soprano Julia Rolwing and pianist Soyeon Kim offer up a recital fitting of a Wagner Society.
 On the programme are songs and piano solos by Wagner and Liszt, and memorable moments from _Lohengrin_, _Siegfried_, and _Tristan und Isolde_.
+[Tickets](https://www.eventbrite.com/e/wagner-and-liszt-tickets-63775079981) start at $10.